CaptainAxolotl/additional-origins/README.md

 -Blazeborn is now passive with other blaze but aggros other blaze if it initiates combat

 -Zombie: reverted zombie neutrality because it was bugged

-If for any reason you don't want a particular origin in this pack you can go to:
-"datapacks" ---> "additional" ---> "data" ---> "origins" ---> "origin_layers" and edit the origin.json file removing the origins you don't want.
-Similarly if you want the Origins version of the origins I edited, you can remove the "origin" folder in the same folder as "origin_layers" or edit the files in the folder as you see fit!